 - Near-term demand headwinds remain: global RevPAR fell 4.6% in Q4 (currency‑neutral) and U.S. RevPAR ex‑hurricane was down ~2.2%; management expects Q1 softness and guides 2026 global RevPAR range of -2% to +1%, signaling potential short‑term pressure on top‑line growth.

-Choice Hotels International Trading Up 2.4%
+Choice Hotels International Price Performance

-Choice Hotels International Announces Dividend
+Choice Hotels International Dividend Announcement

-Key Stories Impacting Choice Hotels International
+Trending Headlines about Choice Hotels International

 Here are the key news stories impacting Choice Hotels International this week: